 Atkins founded Patomak Global Partners, a consultancy specializing in risk management.
 He also worked for US cryptocurrency regulation in other roles during earlier years, including as Counsel to SEC Chairman Arthur Levitt and Attorney-Fellow to Chief of Staff Richard C. Breeden.

 Trump’s SEC pick, Atkins, sparked debate in the cryptocurrency community.
-Many welcomed his nomination, highlighting his support for free-market policies and balanced risk management as key strengths.
+Many praise his support for free-market principles and innovation-focused regulation.

 Blockchain and crypto advocates see him as a leader who could encourage innovation.